 No Plural Arch or Resilin

 Fleas which parasitize bats rarely jump at all.
-Many species of bat fleas don’t have a pleural arch and resilin.
-Their jumping performance is poor and an extremely rare occurrence.
+Many bat fleas species don’t have a pleural arch or resilin.
+Their jumping performance is poor, and jumps are an extremely rare occurrence.

 Jumps are Rare & Feeble